ozltr/postit/readme.md

 ```
 ### Limitations

+- World of Warcraft Classic addon `auctionator` is a must
 - Recommended to run `etl.py` at least a few times a day for a week in order to find trends.
 - Only tested with Orgrimmar Auction House, to change this you need to adjust the auctioneer variables in [etl.py](./src/etl.py#L31-L33)